jogrodnik/notes/README.md

+Most cloud providers allocate resources in terms of virtual CPUs (vCPUs), which are units of CPU cores in virtualized environments.
+This allocation affects how much CPU time your application can consume.

 ### Description of Configuring a Kubernetes Namespace

 Configuring a Kubernetes namespace involves several steps, each of which ensures the namespace is set up correctly for your applications and services.
 Below is a comprehensive description of the configuration process, including creating a namespace, setting up resource quotas and limits, and configuring access control with service accounts and secrets.